South Dakota Disability: How to Qualify

 Whether you’re blind, disabled or 65+, you must meet the program’s financial eligibility requirements:

-• Individuals must earn less than $1,350 each month from wages or other sources.
+• Individuals must earn less than $1,550 each month from job wages or other sources.
 Child support, alimony, earned interest, SNAP, TANF, etc., all count as “monthly income” for SSI.

 • Individuals must have total assets under $2,000.
 That includes money in the bank and items you could sell, like stocks and bonds, lottery tickets, etc. The home you own, your daily vehicle, your wedding ring and other daily living items don’t count toward the asset limit.

 • Couples applying for disability must meet combined requirements.
-That means together you have less than $3,000 in assets and $1,350 in combined monthly income.
+That means together you have less than $3,000 in resources and $1,350 in combined monthly income.

 3. How Much Does SSI Pay?

-If the SSI program approves your claim, you can expect to receive up to $841 for an individual or $1,261 for couples.
+If approved, you can expect to receive up to $943 for an individual or $1,415 for couples.
 In some years, the federal government approves a Cost-of-Living-Adjustment (COLA) that could increase the amount you receive.

 4. How Long Can I Get SSI Payments?

-To continue to get payments, South Dakota disability recipients must pass a disability update every 3-7 years.
-If you’re under 65 and the SSI program determines you’re no longer eligible, your payments will stop.
+To continue to get payments, South Dakota disability recipients must pass an update every 3-7 years.
+If you’re under 65 and the program determines you’re no longer eligible, your payments will stop.
 If you’re over 65, your monthly benefits continue unless you stop meeting the program’s financial requirements.

 SSDI for South Dakota Disability Applicants

-We gathered information on SSI eligibility and payments for residents of the Land of Infinite Variety.
+We gathered information on eligibility for Social Security disability benefits and payments for residents of the Land of Infinite Variety.

 1. Who’s Eligible for SSDI?

-If you answer “yes” to every question below, you’re eligible to apply for SSDI benefits today:
+If you answer “yes” to every question below, you’re eligible to apply for Social Security disability benefits today:

 • Have you worked full-time for at least 5 in the last 10 years in jobs that withheld Social Security taxes?
 Your eligibility lapses if you stop working for 60 months (5 years) because you haven’t been paying FICA taxes.

-• Have you seen a doctor in the last 90 days to treat your condition?
-If not, you need DDS to confirm your condition stops you from working for at least 12 months.
-A South Dakota disability lawyer can pay for your doctor’s visits and medical records if you can’t cover them yourself.
+• Do you see a doctor regularly for routine medical treatment?
+If not, Disability Determination Services must confirm your medical condition stops you from working for at least 12 months.
+A South Dakota disability lawyer can obtain medical documents and pay for doctors’ visits if you can’t cover them yourself.

-• Are you currently aged 18-65 and not receiving any Social Security benefits?
-The SSDI program stops paying once you reach full retirement age since you begin getting regular Social Security benefits.
+• Are you currently aged 18-66 and not receiving any Social Security benefits?
+The SSA stops paying Social Security disability benefits when you turn 67.
+Once that happens, you’ll switch over to regular Social Security retirement.

 Did you have any “no” answers?
 Don’t worry.
 The SSI program may still be available to you.